Columbine is a cute perennial, discreet but very ornamental when planted in bunches.

 As for parasites, this plant is targeted by snails and slugs.

 Smart tip about columbine

 Avoid chalky soil for this type of plant.

 Click to open the post in a new tab on the relevant social media site.
 Follow us there, comment, and share!

 Create or join a topic on our flower forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Blue columbine shared by Curt Smith under © CC BY 2.0
+Angel-like columbine (also on social media) by Curt Smith under © CC BY 2.0